broadinstitute/gatk/README.md

 * **Try to keep datafiles under 100kb in size.**

+* Hellbender is  BSD licensed.
+The license is in the top level LICENSE.TXT file.
+Do not add any additional license text or accept files with a license included in them.

 * Untested code is considered **non-existent** and thus is subject to removal at any time (exception is main methods, or super corner conditions, or `toString()` code).
 New code without tests should not be accepted as pull requests.

 * Do use Java 8 features liberally, in particular streams, functional programming etc.